reMarkable 2 Review for Professional Use

 D - Writing on the reMarkable 2

-I haven’t tried the official one so I can’t comment on it.
+I haven't tried the official one, so I can’t comment on it.

-Link to nibs on Amazon.
+Link to the tips on Amazon.

-E - reMarkable 2 Case
+E - reMarkable 2 Cover

 F - Online Integrations